WHY VOLUNTEER AT CHIMNEY ROCK?

 Before the season opens, there is a free two-day training program that includes a tour of the Monument’s interpretive trails.
 New volunteers are encouraged to shadow a more experienced volunteer to augment the knowledge gained at training.
 Several times a year, volunteers gather for a social event to share a meal and hear a speaker whose topic typically relates to archaeology.
 Bring a dish to share and join us at the at Ecoluxe Building at The Springs Resort and Spa at 165 Hot Springs Blvd in Pagosa Springs.
 At least twice a year, volunteers enjoy a field trip to another site of interest, often including a tour not available to the general public.
 These tours enhance our knowledge of the cultural history of the Four Corners area.

-If you would like to join this amazing team, download the Volunteer Questionnaire Form, scan and Email it to email@example.com or snail mail it to:
+Here’s just a few of the volunteer opportunities at Chimney Rock.
+Please download the Volunteer Form for a full list of positions and descriptions.
+If you would like to join this amazing team,please fill out the form, scan and Email it to email@example.com or snail mail it to:

 Chimney Rock Nat’l Monument